pydemo/databuddy/README.md

 - __DataBuddy__ facilitates data delivery from multiple relational data sources including Oracle, SQLServer, DB2, SAP Sybase, Informix, MySQL, Infobright, MariaDB, PostgreSQL, TimesTen, and SQLite.
 - It requires minimal initial configuration and lets you manage data integration process using GUI or command line.
 - Your data integration processes are stored as session files and can be scripted into your ETL pipelines or used in ad-hoc manner.
-- Lets you develop processes to scrub and ingest large, distinct data sets from multiple sources into a unified data warehouse.
+- Lets you develop Extract-Copy-Load processes to scrub and ingest large, distinct data sets from multiple sources into a unified data warehouse.
 - Provides structured and ad-hoc access to large datasets.

 ##Audience